 Click on File / Open to get a file dialog and load up an image. nip2 can load most image formats, try it and see.
 Check the Pin up box to have the dialog remain after you press OK.
-Click on Show thumbnails and nip2 will try to display thumbnail images for all the files in the directory.
 You can also drag files from the desktop or from your file manager.

 After you’ve loaded an image, nip2 should look like Figure 2.1.
 Double click on the thumbnail to open an image view window.
 Alternatively, select Edit from the right-button menu on the thumbnail.
 See Figure 2.2.

 As well as the standard keymappings, nip2 has extra shortcuts for navigating images, see Table 2.1.
 Use the View / Toolbar menu to turn on other features.
 You can have a status bar (shows image properties, mouse position and pixel value), a display control bar (lets you change scale and offset for display pixels, click on the arrow on the left for a useful extra menu), a paint bar and some rulers.

 |Keys in image display widget||Action|

 |Cursor up/down/left/right||Scroll a small amount in direction|

 |Shift and cursor up/down/left/right||Scroll a screenful in direction|